Rocky Mount, Morgan County, Missouri

 Rocky Mount is an unincorporated community in eastern Morgan County, Missouri, United States.
-It is located six miles southwest of Eldon, near the Lake of the Ozarks.
+It is located six miles southwest of Eldon on Route Y near the Lake of the Ozarks.
 The ZIP Code for Rocky Mount is 65072.

 History

 A post office called Rocky Mount was established in 1919 and remained in operation until 1973.
 The community was most likely so named on account of the local terrain.